Anjila-26/TFID-Glove/README.md

 The API will be available at `http://localhost:8000` with the following endpoints:
 - POST `/embeddings` - Get GloVe embeddings for a list of words
 - POST `/tfidf` - Compute TF-IDF vectors for a list of documents
+- POST `/visualize` - Generate 2D or 3D coordinates for words using t-SNE or PCA
+- GET `/visualizations/{viz_id}` - Retrieve a previously created visualization

 ## Frontend Setup

-The frontend is built with Next.js and React.
+The frontend is built with Next.js, React, and Recharts for visualization.

 ### Prerequisites